raulraw/PDF_Converter/README.md

 # PDF_Converter
-Only works with xml2pdf library
+Works only with xml2pdf library <3